-June 20th is known as World Wi-Fi day - a global initiative to recognize the 4 billion people around the world without internet access and help bridge the digital divide.
+June 20th is World WiFi Day: a global initiative to recognize the 4 billion people around the world without internet access and help bridge the digital divide!
 Internet access today is as much of a necessity as telephone service was in years past.
-Here in Schenectady, as part of the Union Street reconstruction we have installed Wi-Fi access points that allow us to control lighting and other sensors to monitor devices as well as provide a small scale Public Wi-Fi deployment.
-This deployment gives us the ability to connect businesses and residents in a 4 or 5 block area and look at the values for further deployment.
-Residents who may not have the current ability for internet access will be able to connect and browse for needed content.
+Here in Schenectady, as part of the Union Street reconstruction we have installed Wi-Fi access points that allow us to control lighting and other sensors to monitor devices, as well as provide a small-scale public Wi-Fi deployment.
+This deployment gives us the ability to connect businesses and residents in a four- or five-block area and look at the value of possible further deployment.